Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 Looking to experience an extreme water sport?
 Give wakeboarding a whirl!

 Wakeboarding is the ultimate water sport for adrenaline junkies!
-Similar in style to water skiing, it involves a person being towed along at the back of a fast-moving boat.
+Similar in style to water skiing, it involves a person being towed along by a fast-moving boat.
 However, instead of water skis, this sport will see you ride the waves on a wide board.
 What's so enthralling about wakeboarding is not only the velocity at which you glide over the water's surface (a speed of about 50km per hour), but also the acrobatics and cool tricks you perform along the way!
 A jaw-dropping sport to watch, it borrows impressive techniques from snowboarding, surfing and (as already hinted) water skiing.
 As well as guaranteeing great fun, this aquatic activity – often a favourite all-inclusive holiday offering – is ideal if you're looking to tone up and work on your balance.
 Core strength is the name of the game when it comes to practicing this sport...
 If you're just setting out, we suggest kick starting your wakeboarding journey on a lake or in one of the UK's many specially constructed wakeboarding parks, where the calmer water conditions will enable you to find your feet quicker.

 What are you waiting for?
 Discover the benefits and importance of water sports today!